-Here we investigated the drivers of different range dynamics in two closely related grackle species, the great-tailed grackle (*Quiscalus mexicanus*, hereafter GTGR) and boat-tailed grackle (*Quiscalus major*, hereafter BTGR).
-These species offer an opportunity for simultaneous investigation of the roles of behavior and increased habitat availability for a rapidly increasing geographic range expansion.
-GTGR has rapidly expanded its range northward over the course of the 20th century (Post et al., 1996; Wehtje, 2003), moving its northern range edge from Southern Texas to Nebraska (Fig 1B).
-In contrast, BTGR has experienced only minor changes to the northern edge of its range (Wehtje, 2003) despite both species having similar foraging habits and successfully using human-altered environments (Selander \& Giller, 1961; Post et al., 1996; Johnson \& Peer, 2020).
-Detailed reports on the breeding ecology of these two species indicate that range expansion in BTGR but not GTGR may be constrained by the availability of suitable nesting sites (Selander \& Giller, 1961; Wehtje, 2003).
-BTGR may be limited by the need for coastal marshes or isolated groves near water for nesting sites (Post et al., 1996), while GTGR can nest in agricultural lands, marshes, and urban areas with vegetation and surface water (Johnson \& Peer, 2020).
-GTGR inhabits a wide variety of habitats (but not forests) at a variety of elevations (0-2134m), while remaining near water bodies, while BTGR exist mainly in coastal areas (Selander \& Giller, 1961).
-There is also evidence that GTGR has preferred different habitats over time and across their range.
-Ornithologists have recorded GTGR breeding primarily in natural and human-made wetlands, while those within the recently expanded range readily breed in urban parks (Wehtje, 2003).
-However, this apparent difference in habitat breadth has yet to be rigorously quantified.
+Here we investigated the drivers of different range dynamics in two closely related grackle species, the great-tailed grackle (*Quiscalus mexicanus*) and boat-tailed grackle (*Quiscalus major*).
+These species offer an opportunity for simultaneous investigation of the roles of behavior and increased habitat availability in a rapidly increasing geographic range expansion.
+The great-tailed grackle has rapidly expanded its range northward over the course of the 20th century (Post et al., 1996; Wehtje, 2003), moving its northern range edge from Southern Texas to Nebraska (Fig 1B).
+In contrast, the boat-tailed grackle range has remained largely the same, with only minor changes to the northern edge of its range (Wehtje, 2003), despite both species having similar foraging habits and successfully using human-altered environments (Selander \& Giller, 1961; Post et al., 1996; Johnson \& Peer, 2020).
+Detailed reports on the breeding ecology of these two species indicate that range expansion in the boat-tailed grackle but not the great-tailed grackle may be constrained by the availability of suitable nesting sites (Selander \& Giller, 1961; Wehtje, 2003).
+Boat-tailed grackles may be limited by the need for coastal marshes or isolated groves near water for nesting sites (Post et al., 1996), while great-tailed grackles can nest in agricultural lands, marshes, and urban areas with vegetation and surface water (Johnson \& Peer, 2020).
+Great-tailed grackles inhabit a wide variety of habitats (but not forests) at a variety of elevations (0-2134m), while remaining near water bodies.
+Boat-tailed grackles exist mainly in coastal areas (Selander \& Giller, 1961).
+There is also evidence that great-tailed grackles have preferred different habitats over time and across their range.
+Ornithologists have recorded great-tailed grackles breeding primarily in natural and human-made wetlands, while those within the recently expanded range readily breed in urban parks (Wehtje, 2003).
+However, this apparent difference in niche has yet to be rigorously quantified.